+Figure 1.
+The CMS experiment at CERN.

 The Compact Muon Solenoid (CMS) is an experiment at CERN that analyzes the particles and phenomena produced by collisions in the LHC.³ In 2012, CMS (along with fellow CERN experiment ATLAS) announced the discovery of the Higgs Boson.⁶ CMS consists of several cylindrical layers of detectors around a large solenoid magnet.
 The innermost layer is the silicon tracker, which is used to reconstruct the tracks of charged particles produced by collisions.³